Oppositional Defiant Disorder

 - Spiteful attitude and revenge seeking

-The symptoms are usually seen in multiple settings, but may be more noticeable at home or at school.
+The symptoms are usually seen in multiple settings but may be more noticeable at home or at school.
 One to sixteen percent of all school-age children and adolescents have ODD.
-The causes of ODD are unknown, but many parents report that their child with ODD was more rigid and demanding that the child’s siblings from an early age.
-Biological, psychological and social factors may have a role.
+The causes of ODD are unknown, but many parents report that their child with ODD was more rigid and demanding than the child’s siblings from an early age.
+Biological, psychological, and social factors may have a role.

-Medication may be helpful in controlling some of the more distressing symptoms of ODD as well as the symptoms related to coexistent conditions such as ADHD, anxiety and mood disorders.
+Medications may be helpful in controlling some of the more distressing symptoms of ODD as well as the symptoms related to coexistent conditions such as ADHD, anxiety, and mood disorders.

 A child with ODD can be very difficult for parents.
 These parents need support and understanding.
 Parents can help their child with ODD in the following ways:

-- Always build on the positives, give the child praise and positive reinforcement when he shows flexibility or cooperation.
+- Always build on the positives, give the child praise and positive reinforcement when s/he shows flexibility or cooperation.

 - Pick your battles.
 Since the child with ODD has trouble avoiding power struggles, prioritize the things you want your child to do.
 If you give your child a time-out in his room for misbehavior, don’t add time for arguing.
 Say “your time will start when you go to your room.”

-- Set up reasonable, age appropriate limits with consequences that can be enforced consistently.
+- Set reasonable, age appropriate limits with consequences that can be enforced consistently.

 - Maintain interests other than your child with ODD, so that managing your child doesn’t take all your time and energy.
 Try to work with and obtain support from the other adults (teachers, coaches, and spouse) dealing with your child.

 - Manage your own stress with healthy life choices such as exercise and relaxation.
 Use respite care and other breaks as needed.